rerun-io/rerun/docs/content/reference/data_types.md

 the concept page on [Entities and Components](../concepts/entity-component.md).

 In [Python](https://ref.rerun.io) every **archetype** is typically backed by one or more function calls.
-In contrast, the [Rust API](https://docs.rs/rerun/) works by builting up entities of a given archetype explicitly by assembling the required components.
+In contrast, the [Rust API](https://docs.rs/rerun/) works by building up entities of a given archetype explicitly by assembling the required components.

 ## Spatial **Archetypes**